Frequently Asked Questions

 international conservation?
 Shouldn't we be supporting conservation at home in

 - Canadians benefit directly and indirectly from natural ecosystems worldwide, for example in climate regulation.
-Please see our Conservation Fast Facts regarding the economic benefits of conservation and the particular importance of tropical ecosystems.
+See our last Q&A, below and our Conservation Fast Facts.

 - Canada is an affluent country that generates its wealth as an integrated part of the world economy, and we can easily supplement the limited resources developing nations have to achieve highly desirable conservation goals.